Wineries of Black Sage Road

 The vineyard they bought was planted over 15 years ago with Chardonnay, Pinot Gris, Merlot,

 Cabernet Sauvignon, Merlot and Gamay.
 They obtained the help of Okanagan Crush bad and their first wines 2011 were made by Michael Bartier.
+When the vineyard was purchased it had a scarecrow which remains today.

 They settled on Platinum Bench as